andrew/ultimate-awesome/README.md

 - [awesome-acg-machine-learning](https://github.com/dimpurr/awesome-acg-machine-learning) - A curated list of awesome machine learning resources related to anime, manga and so on.
 - [awesome-python-resources-persian](https://github.com/DjangoEx/awesome-python-resources-persian) - Python-related resources made in Persian language.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
-- [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .
 - [awesome-openminds-team](https://github.com/open-minds/awesome-openminds-team) - A Repository for students, geeks, programmers, and designers.
 - [Awesome-HTTPRequestSmuggling](https://github.com/chenjj/Awesome-HTTPRequestSmuggling) - A curated list of awesome blogs and tools about HTTP request smuggling attacks.
 Feel free to contribute!  🍻.